 Data shows that by 2022, there will be 1.8M vacancies across the tech sector even with continuous innovations in the industry and the introduction of new languages such as Firebase and Typescript.

 The fact the sector is still facing a downturn in available talent makes it even more crucial that you offer benefits that entice tech professionals to stay onboard.
 Giving developers the perks they crave shows you’ve considered their viewpoint and is a massive step towards helping retain their services.

 How can a Benefit Structure Benefit Your Entire Business?

 If your business doesn’t already have one in place, offering a benefit structure for those who are willing to go above and beyond should be at the top of your agenda.
 But whichever perks and rewards you choose to implement, be sure they don’t veer away from the core values of your business.

-Offering people everything they want can be beneficial as it will allow you to retain staff, but you also need to make sure they don’t impact on the core values of your business and the vision you want to instill throughout it.
+Offering people everything they want can be beneficial as it will allow you to retain staff, but you also need to make sure they don’t impact the core values of your business and the vision you want to instill throughout it.

 Strong company culture is something everyone can buy into, and by offering something different to your competitors, you’re more likely to lure top tech talent through your doors rather than diverting them to another organization.

 Employees of all levels drive a hard bargain when it comes to job offers, development opportunities, and the chance to progress their careers.
 Everyone likes to receive some sort of recognition for going that extra mile.